yihui/yihui.org/content/en/2019-01-25-rstudio-conf.md

 - Kara Woo, Box plots: A case study in debugging and perseverance

-- Karl Broman,, R/qtl2: Rewrite of a very old R package
+- Karl Broman, R/qtl2: Rewrite of a very old R package

 - David Robinson, The unreasonable effectiveness of public work